After wildfires, scorched trees could disrupt water supplies

 Dust, ash and soot similarly affect snow by causing it to absorb more light in what’s known as the “albedo effect.”
 But California officials are increasingly worried about carbon, which absorbs even more.

 “It was like, OK, we really need to understand this.
-This is the new norm,” said David Rizardo of California Department of Water Resources.
+This is the new norm,” said David Rizzardo of the California Department of Water Resources.

 In some fire-damaged areas, state officials are beginning to map snow from planes with cameras that measure albedo and have plans to upgrade remote sensing stations as well.